CapsLock-Studio/QuoiQuoi/README.md

 ```

 ECPay will send the payment result at path `http://domain.com/order_payment_callback/allpay_complete`, `http://domain.com/registration_payment_callback/allpay_complete` by `POST` method.
 So if you want to try payment in localhost it will be impossible.

+## Start Rails App
+### Migrate DB
+Ensure your role have privilege to create database and run `rake db:create` or `rake db:create RAILS_ENV=production`, if no, you need do it manually.

+QuoiQuoi use PostgreSQL in production environment, you can use SQLite in dev but this is not recommended because `extract` query is not supported in SQLite.

+### Precompile assets
+`rake assets:precompile RAILS_ENV=production` or just start up webrick server `rails s`, compass will compile all scss files automatically in dev.

+### Run sidekiq for jobs queue
+`sidekiq -q mailers,1 -q default,1`.
+You can run the [Supervisor](http://supervisord.org/) to protect sidekiq job.

+### Unicorn
+Modify `config/unicorn.config` to fit your requirement then run `unicorn -c config/unicorn.config -D -E production`.